 3. Pay Off Debt: Great Idea

 Some people use their extra income to pay off debt—and that’s a great idea!
 Let’s look at Darlene again as an example.
 If she gets her spending under control and applies her $80 monthly increase to her minimum payment on her $15,000 credit card debt, she’ll be debt-free in a little more than two years and save more than $4,000 in interest!

 4. Save for Retirement: Great Idea

-Would you rather add $80 to your monthly paycheck or nearly $250,000 to your retirement savings?
+Would you rather add $80 to your monthly paycheck or almost $250,000 to your retirement savings?
+That’s an easy choice!
 By contributing more to her retirement account, Margaret lowers her taxable income and puts the full power of her raise toward building her nest egg.
-And what a difference it could make!
+What a difference it could make!

 Margaret plans to talk to an investing pro to see if her 401(k) is the best place to use her raise to build up her retirement fund.
 She could also open a Roth IRA outside her workplace plan.
 While she won’t get the same initial tax benefits with a Roth IRA as she could with her 401(k), her Roth investments will grow tax-free and she’ll be able to use her savings tax-free when she retires.